EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/apioptions.md

 ## Settings update
 Create needs a name, comment, the create function name and a list of parameters in JSON format
 ```
-liveapicreatoradmin settings update --ident <ident> [--project_ident <ident>] --option_value <somevalue>
+liveapicreatoradmin apioptions update --ident <ident> [--project_ident <ident>] --option_value <somevalue>
 ```

 ## Library export
-Provide the ident of the settings and (optional) the export file name.
+Provide the ident of the apioptions and (optional) the export file name.
 If not provided - it will be sent to stdout.
 ```
-liveapicreatoradmin settings export  [--project_ident <ident>] [--ident <ident>] --file settings.json
+liveapicreatoradmin apioptions export  [--project_ident <ident>] [--ident <ident>] --file apioptions.json
 ```
-The export project settings exports the specified project settings optins into a JSON file.
+The export project apioptions exports the specified project settings optins into a JSON file.
 If the filename parameter is not specified, stdout is used.

 ## Library import
-Provide the name of the json file for the settings you wish to import.
+Provide the name of the json file for the api options you wish to import.
 ```
-liveapicreatoradmin settings import [--project_ident <ident>] --file settings.json
+liveapicreatoradmin apioptions import [--project_ident <ident>] --file apioptions.json
 ```
-The import settings imports the specified JSON file.
+The import apioptions imports the specified JSON file.
 If the filename parameter is not specified, stdin is used. (you can pipe the json file to the import)